 DLT – Dynamic Load Testing

-After a developing start somewhere mid sixties, it was at the seventies and eighties of last century, that the Dynamic Load Test have been developed as a mature testing method.
-At that time offshore constructions were build for exploring oil at locations with until then unknown soil conditions.
-As an equivalent of the Static Load Test, the Dynamics equivalent has positioned itself in the row of pile testing methods.
+After development started somewhere mid sixties, it was in the seventies and eighties of last century, that the Dynamic Load Test has been developed as a mature testing method.
+At that time offshore constructions were built for exploring oil at locations with, until then, unknown soil conditions.
+As an alternative for the Static Load Test, the Dynamic equivalent has positioned itself in the row of pile testing methods.

 Allnamics founders are pioneers in this field.
-It all led to a series of monitoring systems from the FPDS (Foundation Pile Diagnostic System) up to nowadays Allnamics’ PDR.
+It all led to a series of monitoring systems starting with the FPDS (Foundation Pile Diagnostic System) up to Allnamics’ PDR nowadays.’

 The mean reason to perform Dynamic Load Test is to obtain information about the pile behaviour during (static) loading.
 The Dynamic equivalent is much faster and less time consuming than Static Testing.